ethz-asl/lpp/README.md

 ```

 ### Log output customization
-Log++ also allows you to customize the log output with a callback function in
+Log++ also allows you to customize the log output with a callback function when using
 MODE_LPP:

 ```c++